kubar123/MagneticKelp/README.md

 *Q. I cannot click on the stream button, it is disabled.*
 A. Peerflix was not found, see instructions above to install the streaming component.

+*Q. Application doesnt start correctly or at all.
+A. Try deleting the install directory noted above, and downloading the latest release from above.

+*Q. The timeout/exit stream on end of player options dont work
+A. The main window must be open and streaming the content when the timeout reaches 0.
+Do not end the media player before the timeout has ended, it only hooks into the player once.